ShedaGit/ShedaGit/README.md

 # Hi there, I'm Daniel

-I am a Junior Software Engineer with over a year of commercial experience in backend development using C#.
+I am a Middle Software Engineer with over 3 years of commercial experience in fullstack development using C# for backend and Vue.js for frontend.
-My expertise lies in maintaining C# (WPF) applications with MSSQL database using ADO.NET and improving their user interface, as well as developing web services using REST for ASP.NET Web API, writing code for interacting with the database (EntityFramework).
+My main expertise lies in maintaining and developing web services.
+It includes full circle, Vue.js + Vite for the frontend, and ASP.NET + MSSQL (or other relational databases in conjunction with EF Core).
+Also, I have expirience in maintaining WPF applications.
-My strengths also include improving user interfaces, error handling and exception management, writing unit tests, and troubleshooting system bugs.
+My strengths also include improving user interfaces, error handling and exception management, writing unit tests, and troubleshooting program bugs.

 ## Skills

 * C#, .NET Core 6+, .NET Framework 4.5+
 * RESTful web services using ASP.NET Web API
 * OOP, SOLID
-* MS SQL Server, MySQL, SQLite
+* MSSQL, Postgres
 * LINQ
 * EF Core
 * ADO.NET